This is the day the Lord has made;

 It is marvelous in our eyes.

-You probably already know this verse by heart because it is also quoted often and is used as a popular memory verse.
-We know that Jesus is the chief cornerstone talked about here and He quoted this verse Himself in Matthew 21:42.
+You probably already know this verse by heart because it is used as a popular memory verse.
+Jesus is the chief cornerstone talked about here and He quoted this verse Himself in Matthew 21:42.
 Within the context of our verse, we can see exactly what the Lord has given us to rejoice about.

 In the verses just after ours, we can see the promise of another day of great rejoicing.